Beechworth Victoria

 This post contains affiliate links.
 Our full disclosure policy is here.

 This list of towns in Victoria results from a collaboration with locals and nomads who have taken the time to share their tips for exploring their favourite country towns.
-If you are planning a lap of Australia, these towns should all be on your list.
+If you are planning a lap of Australia, these towns would make great additions.

 Dunkeld is a beautiful small town at the southern tip of the Grampians/Gariwerd mountain range.
-If you are planning to visit the Grampians, staying a couple of nights in Dunkeld is a great idea so you can experience the delicious food and gorgeous walks the town offers.
+If you are planning to visit the Grampians National Parks, staying a couple of nights in Dunkeld is a great idea so you can experience the delicious food and gorgeous walks the town offers.

 Aerial view of Dunkeld township and Mount Sturgeon in Grampians National Park at sunset